DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Results

 \subsection{Experimental Results}

 We perform a rigorous experimental testing program to effectively compare our method to the baselines of vision-only and touch-only.
 The quantitative results are shown in Tab. \ref{tab:TabulatedResults} and Fig. \ref{fig:results_chart}, while the qualitative images are shown in Fig. \ref{fig:results}.
 To emphasize the differences between methods we run the same fruit with multiple grasps, 25 for strawberries, 50 for cherry tomatoes and 20 for blackberries.
 Examining the results in Tab. \ref{tab:TabulatedResults}, we see that our method outperforms or matches the baselines in success rate across all three of the tested fruits, while also achieving the least damage across our measured metrics.
 Success is defined as moving the fruit from the start to the goal and is independent from damage.
-Specifically for strawberries, we found that post-manipulation bruise difference was almost zero, compared to the worst performing baseline of vision only with 20\% bruising.
-For this work, we only implement FruitSplat bruise detection on strawberries, due to its clearly visible external bruises.
+Specifically for strawberries, we found that post-manipulation bruise difference was almost zero, compared to the worst performing baseline of vision only with 14.6\% bruising.
 It should also be noted that the negative percentage in strawberry bruising for touch only is likely caused by slight inconsistencies in pseudo-ground truth bruise mask detection by our YOLO model.
 We refer the readers to Fig. \ref{fig:results_chart} which includes our estimated error bars based on the variance across trials.